MateuszPiaszczyk/MoviesBrowser/README.md

 - JavaScript
 - Redux-Saga

-## Further readme it will show up soon
+## This readme wil be updating along with our aplication.

 # Getting Started with Create React App